bensanmorris/app_observability/README.md

-# 📘 Observability POC — eBPF Flamegraphs for Java in Kubernetes
+# 📘 Observability POC — CPU Flamegraphs for Java in Kubernetes (Pyroscope)

-This POC demonstrates how to collect **real-time call-stack flamegraphs** from **Java applications running inside Kubernetes pods** using **eBPF-based continuous profiling**.
+**Note:** This POC currently demonstrates CPU profiling using the **Pyroscope Java agent**.
+eBPF DaemonSet profiling is included in the repo for later adoption in hardened clusters and production-grade setups.
+Both paths are supported in design.

 It is designed to model a **real-world banking production environment targeting RHEL9** while being fully runnable on **Ubuntu or any Linux laptop**.

 ![POC Flamegraph Screenshot](./screenshot.png)

 ## 🔧 Features

+- Pyroscope-based CPU flamegraphs for Java workloads
+- Kubernetes deployment automation
+- Lightweight sample Java workload
+- Pyroscope UI for visualization
+- Works without code changes to the Java app

+### Optional/Advanced (included for future or hardened clusters)
-- eBPF-powered continuous profiling
-- Zero instrumentation (no JVM agents required)
+- eBPF-powered continuous profiling (no JVM agent required)
 - JVM JIT + Native stack tracing
 - Kubernetes-aware container attribution
-- Full flamegraphs (CPU, time-diff, trends)
-- Lightweight sample Java workload
-- Pyroscope UI for visualization
+- Production-oriented RHEL9 compatibility path

 ## 📂 Repository Structure